braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 ## Upload the Brain Atlas

-In the GUI launched in the previous step, you have a menu that can be used to import a brain atlas (Figure 03b) either by loading one of the already-available atlases in the BRAPH 2.0 folder `atlases` (Figure 03c) or by loading a file you have created.
+In the GUI launched in the previous step, you have a menu that can be used to import a brain atlas (Figure 03b) either by loading one of the already-available atlases in the BRAPH 2.0 folder `atlases" (Figure 03c) or by loading a file you have created.
 In this example, we are uploading the Desikan atlas (Figure 03d).

 You can change the ID, name, and notes of the brain atlas (as shown in Figure 04a) as well as the IDs, labels, coordinates, and notes of the brain regions (Figure 04b).